Velesio/velesio-aiserver/docs/_components/monitoring.md

 # Monitoring Stack

-A comprehensive observability solution that provides real-time monitoring, metrics collection, and alerting for all neovratz AI Server components.
+A comprehensive observability solution that provides real-time monitoring, metrics collection, and alerting for all velesio AI Server components.

 ## Overview